 Please understand that the first visit with a specialist is a consultation.
 Surgery has not even been recommended!

-Specialists represent an important part of the healthcare team and it is very important to understand how to get the most our a visit with them.
+Specialists represent an important part of the healthcare team and it is very important to understand how to get the most out of a visit with them.

 Enjoy Dr. Burton’s skin care secrets with Kiehl’s products!